pollination/pollination-docs/model-editor/commands.md

 #### Area Threshold

-The maximum area for the holes that should be removed from the rooms.
+The maximum area for a hole below which it will be removed.

 </details>

-Remove the holes inside the room that are smaller than a certain specified `Area Threshold`.
-Use this command to remove column and duct holes from inside rooms.
+Remove holes inside a room that are smaller than a specified `Area Threshold`.
+This can remove small column and duct holes from inside rooms.

 {% embed url="https://drive.google.com/open?id=1Xnfv6pGbWf0-XdxtkmtCiZRpd79a3o0G&usp=drive_fs" %}
 Remove holes